kclkoichi/taiko-ml-chart-simplifier/models/old_models/C_gf_models/README.md

 WARNING: Because of setup of library versions (especially TF2.18 on gf machine vs 2.12 on my machine), doesn't seem like I can load these models...
-Even though tried a lot of fixes...
+Even though tried a lot of fixes, none worked.

 Changed LSTM to LSTMV1 (using slightly different tensorflow keras library)??
 Run on gf's macbook pro